-Sports diplomacy 101: How rugby and ping-pong have bridged political rifts
+How rugby, ping-pong and other sports have mended political rifts

 "[The Iranian] Wrestling Federation lobbied on our behalf, and I think their government as well looked at it as an opportunity to show their graciousness and their respect for the sport of wrestling," US head coach Bill Zadick said.

-"A World Cup without the Americans would not have been a real World Cup," Rasoul Khadem, the head of Iran's Wrestling Federation, told CNN.
+"A World Cup without the Americans would not have been a real World Cup," Rasoul Khadem, head of the Iran Wrestling Federation, told CNN.

-US and Iranian wrestlers expressed great respect for each other.
+The respect between the US and Iranian wrestlers was obvious.

 "(While) there's a little bit of turmoil politically, you definitely don't see that within the sport.
 We respect each other as competitors and as people," Snyder told CNN.